 - 3 tablespoons vegetable shortening, cold and cut into 3 pieces (frozen is best)

 - 1 tablespoon cornstarch

 - 1 1/2 cups pitted tart cherries*

 - In the bowl of a food processor, add the flour, sugar, and salt.
-Add the cold butter and shortening and pulse until butter and shortening are cut into the flour, looking like large pebbles.
+Add the cold butter and shortening then pulse until butter and shortening are cut into the flour, looking like small pebbles.
 Add the water and pulse until a dough forms.